defold/extension-rive/docs/index.md

 ## Requirements
-In order to use Rive animations you need to run Defold 1.2.188 or higher.
+In order to use Rive content, you will need to run Defold 1.9.5 or higher.

 ## Installation
 Rive animation support in Defold is provided through an official Rive extension.
 To use Rive animations in a Defold project, add the following URL to the list of `game.project` dependencies: